How to remove menstrual clots ?

 Your period consists of endometrial tissue, blood from small blood vessels that are damaged when the uterus sheds its lining, and mucus from the cervical glands.
-As blood contains anticoagulants that keep it from clotting your period should be liquid – this means that it is meant to be easy for your body to release.
+When an egg disintegrates after ovulation, platelets are released into the bloodstream—and during the period.
+The blood contains anticoagulants that keep it from clotting your period should be liquid – this means that it is meant to be easy for your body to release.
 In addition uterine contractions help to ensure that the period’s flow is smooth and pain free – you should not notice any blood clots during your period.

 Menstrual Clots in depth – why do we get blood clots during a period?

 There is a difference between a normal menstrual clot and an abnormal one.

 - Smaller than 1 inch and light red or orange in colour.
 This is not a true menstrual clot, it is actually a mixture of cervical mucus mixed with blood from your period

 - Occasional, they are usually released at the start of your period and do not recur frequently